Locals have a word for it: hatsuyuki, the first snow.

 I haven’t tried Snow Town Yeti, but Klook is offering tours to this ski resort including roundtrip transfers from Tokyo, ski or snowboard rental fee, boots rental, and ski lift access.

-5. Bury your face in bowls of ramen!
+5. Overdose in ramen!

 The best thing to do when it’s cold?
 Eat ramen, of course.
 Tokyo has a gazillion ramen places, ranging from reservation-only Michelin-starred choices to popular ramen chains to wallet-friendly corner ramen bars.
 If you want to sample the different flavors of ramen as served in different parts of Japan, head to the Ramen Food Court in AquaCity Odaiba.